 The Kravis Center maintains an extensive Volunteer Program to help supplement the regular full time staff in a number of different areas.
 These fine individuals contribute their time, talent and energy providing a vital function.
 They come from all walks of life enabling the center to operate more efficiently and better serve the over 500,000 patrons who frequent the entertainment complex each season.
-Their services are utilized as ushers, data entry, tour guides, and gift shop attendants.
+Their services are utilized as ushers, data entry and gift shop attendants.
 They also assist with the extensive educational outreach programs in a number of varied capacities.

 For additional information about joining the Kravis Center’s Volunteer corps and attending the next scheduled volunteer orientation meeting, please call us at 561.651.4294.

 Throughout the year, different departments within the Kravis Center request ongoing or specialized short-term assistance from Volunteers.
 Much of this work is clerical in nature such as filing, photocopying, shredding, etc. In addition, there is always a need for people who are computer literate in data entry and word processing.
 Assistance is needed to keep our massive database accurate and up-to-date.